 You can think of the chimney and its footing as a big concrete rectangle.
 This rectangle will be top-heavy because it needs to stretch beyond the home’s roof line.
 This weight, along with poorly compacted soil, will eventually cause the chimney to rotate away from the house.

 When your chimney is leaning, it will be off-kilter and tilting away from the house.
 There will be a gap between the chimney and the house, usually more pronounced toward the top of the chimney.
 This gap between the chimney and the house can allow rodents and rain to enter.
 It also offers a place for mold to form.

 If your chimney is leaning, there might be leaks around the chimney when it rains.
 For example, you might see wet patches on the walls adjacent to the chimney.
 You might also see ash stains on the exterior brick.
 This happens because the ash is leaking instead of going up the chimney.
 You might also notice the smoke being pushed back into the house.

 Why Chimneys Lean

 How To Fix A Leaning Chimney

-The best way to fix a leaning chimney is to put piers on 3 sides of the chimney.
-1 on each side and 1 in the rear.
-The piers on the side of the chimney will help to keep the chimney from leaning from side to side and keep it level.
+Leaning chimneys can be fixed using helical piers to stabilize and bring the chimney back to maximum practical recovery.
+The piers are turned into the ground until they reach load-bearing soil, one pier on each side of the chimney and one in the rear.
+The piers on the side of the chimney will help keep it from leaning from side to side and keep it level.
 The pier in the back of the chimney is there to lift that portion of the footing and rotate the chimney back into place towards the framing of the home.
 This method of repair is highly effective at correcting a leaning chimney.